skc4/skc4.github.io/_projects/path-planning.md

 * **Trajectory** - It calculates the motion flow through space as a function of time.
 * **Sensor Fusion** - This layer gathers all the different sensor data helps other layers to make sense of the world.
 * **Motion Control** - It's job is to move and control the vehicle.

+### The simulator and the sensor fusion data

+The provided `Udacity` simulator with the `data/highway_map.csv`, creates waypoints that go all the way around the track.
+The entire track is composed of 181 way points in a loop.

+The waypoints are located in the center of the double-yellow driving line in the center of the highway.

+ Each waypoint has (x,y) global map position, normal vector in x and y components, and Frenet s and d values (explained below).

+ The highway has 6 lanes total, 3 on each side of the double-yellow driving line, with each lane being 4 m wide.

+### Trajectory

+When describing location of a subject on a plane, cartesian coordiate system is often used to represent the location with x and y.